WE Charity scandal: Kielburger v. Canadaland

+Following the hearing, Brown wrote by email, "Theresa Kielburger had nothing to apologize for, and that’s why I apologized to her today".

+Theresa Kielburger said, "Jesse Brown broadcast his lies to his audience and beyond.
+He said what he said in public, without ever calling me for comment in advance.
+The apology belongs in public too".
+Kielburger said thaat Brown's false reporting harmed not only herself, but also youths who had raised funds for WE Charity.

+WE Charity in a press release said, "It was a foundational allegation on which Canadaland built its broader thesis that the Kielburger family had personally and improperly benefited from WE Charity.
+That claim is now formally retracted".

 Government abandons CSSG

 By July 3, when WE Charity withdrew from the CSSG, over 35,000 students had applied to the program.
 Through the end of July, the government affirmed that it would continue with the CSSG, but was not accepting new applications and did not say how it would work without WE Charity's participation.

-Responding on behalf of the Youth ministry to students who had applied, Danielle Keenan said, “I know that students are disappointed that this program didn't go forward...We are very disappointed as well.
-Unfortunately, because no one was placed ... we are limited in what we can do on that, but we are looking at the next steps for how we can support students.”
+Responding on behalf of the Youth ministry to students who had applied, Danielle Keenan said, "I know that students are disappointed that this program didn't go forward...We are very disappointed as well.
+Unfortunately, because no one was placed ... we are limited in what we can do on that, but we are looking at the next steps for how we can support students."

 Ultimately, the government abandoned the program, having determined that it was not possible for the government to administer it on its own and that no other organization was in the position to do so.
-Former WE Charity board member Tawfiq Rangwala wrote, “Opposition party politicians and the media seemed not to care about the loss to students, and to my knowledge, none of them publicly reflected on the fact that perhaps WE was the only organization capable of delivering the CSSG after all.”
+Former WE Charity board member Tawfiq Rangwala wrote, "Opposition party politicians and the media seemed not to care about the loss to students, and to my knowledge, none of them publicly reflected on the fact that perhaps WE was the only organization capable of delivering the CSSG after all."

-Some opposition New Democrats urged that the $912 million which had been earmarked for the CSSG be redirected to cover students’ tuition payments to the schools.
+Some opposition New Democrats urged that the $912 million which had been earmarked for the CSSG be redirected to cover students' tuition payments to the schools.
 New Democrat MP for Edmonton Strathcona, Heather McPherson suggested that the money go instead to the Canada Emergency Student Benefit program, an idea supported by student groups including the Canadian Alliance of Student Associations and the Canadian Federation of Students.

 Writing for Education Canada, Professors Karen Mundy of the Ontario Institute for Studies in Education and Kelly Gallagher-Mackay of Wilfrid Laurier University lamented that, amidst a crisis in Canadian education, WE Charity was prevented from fulfilling its commission, with thousands of youth volunteer tutors sidelined due to the appearance of scandal.
 Forensic accountant, professor and Founding President of the Canadian Academic Accounting Association L.S.
 Rosen summarized, "A generation of young people lost the opportunity to volunteer and help their country in a time of need."